High blood pressure, diabetes and obesity are well publicised contributors to the development of heart disease.

 Short sleepers who clock less than 6 hours a night are 50% more likely to develop or die of heart disease.

-And it isn’t just about the quantity, but also the quality of your sleep.
+It isn’t just about the quantity, but also the quality of your sleep.

 A study by the World Health Organisation on sleep quality revealed that subjects who reported poor or disturbed sleep were 2.5 times more likely to have a heart attack.
+They were also 4 times more likely to have a stroke.

-So who knew sleep could be so good for your health?
+Who knew sleep could be so good for your health?
 Practice healthy sleep habits, and start clocking in those extra zzz’s to reap the best benefits for your heart!

 When the body encounters stress, it reacts by raising the heart rate and increasing blood pressure.
 If this process continues over a prolonged period, it can damage the blood vessels that supply the heart, leading to heart disease.